General Goal: To know how to diagnose pneumonia.

 Some causes of pneumonia that result in unique signs and symptoms

-There are no resident bacteria in the lower respiratory tract.
+The microbiota of the lower respiratory tract rarely, if ever, cause pneumonia.
+Usually, a patient with pneumonia has inhaled or aspirated a pathogenic organism or a new bacterial strain of an organism already dwelling in the lungs.
 The two most common means of acquiring a lower respiratory tract infection is by inhalation and aspiration.
-Organisms that enter the alveoli are eliminated by alveolar macrophages.
+Pathogenic organisms and different strains of bacteria in the microbiota of the lung that enter the alveoli are eliminated by alveolar macrophages.
 Alveolar macrophages are the most important means of eliminating organisms that get in the alveoli after escaping the defense mechanisms in the upper respiratory tract and the respiratory airways.
+PMN’s are important in elimination of organisms after an infection and pneumonia has begun.

 Once a microorganism enters the alveoli, it can be opsonized by IgG in the fluid lining the alveoli and then be ingested by the macrophage via their Fc receptors.